ElGaharbiAyoub/monty/README.md

 ## Requirements

-- Ubuntu 14.04 LTS
+- Ubuntu 20.04 LTS
-- GCC version 4.8.4 with flags: -Wall -Werror -Wextra and -pedantic
+- GCC with flags: -Wall -Werror -Wextra -pedantic -std=c89
+- Use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl

 ## Installation